 Before inviting the child to take a turn, demonstrate how to work with each:

-Model the Activity:
+Model the Activity

 1. Beginning with celery, locate and gently removed tough strings and leaves by pulling straight down the celery’s stalk.
 Next, place the discarded string and/or leaves in its corresponding empty cup.
 Continue until all are removed.